jdhitsolutions/ADReportingTools/README.md

 :octocat: If you would like to see what ANSI sequences look like, install the [PSScriptTools](https://github.com/jdhitsolutions/PSScriptTools/blob/master/README.md) module from the PowerShell Gallery and use [Show-ANSISequence](https://github.com/jdhitsolutions/PSScriptTools/blob/master/docs/Show-ANSISequence.md).

-## Planned

-These are planned additions to the module:

-- Create a set of commands for managing `$ADUserReportingConfiguration`

-## Possible
+## Future Work

 These are items I'm considering adding to the module:

 - Get-ADPasswordPending (look at Get-ADUserResultantPasswordPolicy)

-I welcome suggestions, feedback, and comments in the module repository's [Discussion](https://github.com/jdhitsolutions/ADReportingTools/discussions) section.
+- Store `ADReportingToolsOptions` in a JSON file.

-## Magical Thinking
+### Magical Thinking

 These are items that I'm dreaming about:

 - a toolset to build HTML reports on the fly
 - a WPF based OU browser or a simplified version of ADUC

-*__This project is in development__*
+I welcome suggestions, feedback, and comments in the module repository's [Discussion](https://github.com/jdhitsolutions/ADReportingTools/discussions) section.

 last updated 2021-03-17 19:24:57Z